 ESCC social care

 No question, statement, or recorded vote on social care provision in Crowborough.
-This is one of ESCC’s largest budget areas and a core Reform UK policy commitment.
+One of ESCC’s largest budget areas and a core Reform UK policy commitment.

 No action recorded